dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 Frame control.

-If you’d like a sneak preview to see what the UserForm looks like when it’s dis-
+If you'd like a sneak preview to see what the UserForm looks like when it's dis-

 played, press F5.
 None of the controls work yet, so you need to click the red X in